alihammad99/send-sms-otp/README.md

 - `SMS Messaging`: Effortlessly send SMS messages with customizable content.
 - `OTP Generation and Verification`: Generate OTP codes and verify them hassle-free.
-- `Automatic Management`: If otpLength is specified, OTP codes are automatically generated, saved, and managed.
+- `Automatic Management`: OTP codes are automatically generated, saved, and managed when otpLength is specified.
 - `D7Networks Integration`: Utilizes [D7Networks](https://d7networks.com/) for secure and reliable communication.
 - `Easy Integration`: The package offers an easy-to-use interface, ensuring a smooth and quick setup within your.